monashmicroimaging/gitbook-fiji-basics/part_2_basic_navigation_in_fiji.md

 ## Overlay ROIs to a New Image {#overlay-rois-to-a-new-image}

 When you have an ROI list in the manager, you can easily transfer this to a new image.
-Open the new image, then go to **Image Overlay From ROI Manager**.
+Open the new image, then go to **Image -&gt; Overlay -&gt; From ROI Manager**.

 ![](/assets/part2/image_overlay_from_roiManager_menu.jpg)